 I'm a software developer, systems architect, and problem-solver.
 My passion is to build software that empowers people to be the best versions of themselves and to enable those I work with to reach their full potential, and I'm excited by opportunities to design well-architected, scalable solutions.
 I'm currently able to do all that as a Software Engineering Manager at Quantum Metric, Colorado Springs' first ever tech unicorn!

 I'm pretty prolific on my YouTube channel, Dev Parkour.
 In the past, I've written about my opinions and I used to have a podcast, too.
-I also write open source software (but contribute to other projects far less than I'd like to), including pails, an insanely lightweight and minimalist MVC framework, CMS, and more for PHP (this site is built using pails), and libfmux, a small C library that efficiently multiplexes multiple "channels" over a single "link" (typically a socket, but it could easily be a pipe or file instead).
+I also write open source software (but contribute to other projects far less than I'd like to), including pails, an insanely lightweight and minimalist MVC framework, CMS, and more for PHP, and libfmux, a small C library that efficiently multiplexes multiple "channels" over a single "link" (typically a socket, but it could easily be a pipe or file instead).